stitchdata/docs/_database-integrations/postgres/aurora-rds/v1/amazon-aurora-postgresql-v1.md

 #      Setup Requirements    #
 # -------------------------- #

-notice-first-line: "**PostgreSQL RDS as an input data source**"
+notice-first-line: "**Aurora PostgreSQL as an input data source**"
 notice-copy: |

   This article describes how to connect {{ integration.display_name }} **as an input data source.**

-  If you want to connect a {{ integration.display_name }} instance as a **destination**, refer to the [Connecting an {{ integration.display_name }} Destination guide]({{ link.destinations.setup.postgres-rds | prepend: site.baseurl }}).
+  If you want to connect a {{ integration.display_name }} instance as a **destination**, refer to the [Connecting an {{ integration.display_name }} Destination guide]({{ link.destinations.setup.aurora-postgres | prepend: site.baseurl }}).

 requirements-list:
   - item: |
       **Permissions in Amazon Web Services (AWS) that allow you to**:

         - Create/manage Security Groups, which is required to whitelist Stitch's IP addresses.
-        - View database details, which is required for retrieving the database's connection details
+        - View database details, which is required for retrieving the database's connection details.
   - item: "**Permissions in PostgreSQL that allow you to create users.** This is required to create a database user for Stitch."
   - item: |
       **If using Log-based Incremental Replication**, you'll need:

-      - **A database running PostgreSQL 9.4 or greater**.
-Earlier versions of PostgreSQL do not include logical replication functionality, which is required for Log-based Replication.
+      - **A database running Aurora PostgreSQL 10.6 or greater**.
+This is required to use wal2json, the plugin Stitch uses to perform Log-based Incremental Replication.
+Amazon introduced support for wal2json in [version 10.6 of their Aurora PostgreSQL engine](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Replication.Logical.html#AuroraPostgreSQL.Replication.Logical.Configure){:target="new"}.
       - **The `rds_superuser` role in your {{ integration.display_name }} database, if you want to use Log-based Replication.** [This role](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html#Appendix.PostgreSQL.CommonDBATasks.Roles){:target="new"} is required to grant the `rds_replication` privilege to Stitch's database user.
       - **To connect to the master instance.** Log-based replication will only work on master instances due to a feature gap in PostgreSQL 10.
 [Based on their forums](https://commitfest.postgresql.org/12/788/){:target="new"}, PostgreSQL is working on adding support for using logical replication on a read replica to a future version.
   - item: |